smith-gj/Reddit-PyCloud/README.md

 In the future, it can be possible to quantify these differences.
 Perhaps placing all the different wordclouds into one and color coding by user/subreddit origin.

-This was all a new learning experience for the both of us, but thankfulyl we were able to work everything out in the end.
+This was all a new learning experience for the both of us, but thankfully we were able to work everything out in the end.
 Accessing and formatting information given by an API can be a nightmare sometimes.